|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a medium-sized bowl, stir together one cup of cold water, salt, and polenta meal.
+In a medium-sized bowl, stir together 1 cup of the cold water, salt, and polenta meal.

 Using the top of a double boiler, bring the remaining cups of water to a boil over direct heat.